Programming Language Paradigms

 - The functional and logic language paradigms: lambda expressions, closures, environments, predicates, etc.;

-By two hour written examination (worth 75%), practical coursework portfolio (worth 25%).
+By three hour written examination (worth 75%), practical coursework portfolio (worth 25%).

 - Programming Language Explorations by Ray Toal, Rachel Rivera, Alexander Schneider, and Eileen Choe.
 Chapman and Hall/CRC.
 2016.
 ISBN 9781498738460